mhamida292/ECE3301/README.md

 # ECE3301-L
-Source code for ECE3301-L: Digital Circuit Design Using Verilog, taken in Spring 2022
+Source code for ECE3301-L: Introduction to Microcontrollers, taken in Spring 2022